eddmann/eddmann.github.io/_posts/2021/2021-03-25-advent-of-code-2016-day-3-squares-with-three-sides.md

         yield l[i:i + n]
 ```

-With this new function available we can transpose the parsed triplets (using `zip`) and _flatten_ each available column triplet chunks.
+With this new function available, we can transpose the parsed triplets (using `zip`) and _flatten_ each available column triplet chunk.
-This leaves us with a single-level listing (the same form as our input) of which we can validate if the triplets are indeed triangles.
+This leaves us with a single-level listing (the same form as our input), from which we can validate if the triplets are indeed triangles.
-In a similiar mannor to part one we can sum up the `True` values and return the desired answer 🌟.
+In a similar manner to part one, we can sum up the `True` values and return the desired answer 🌟.

 ```python
 def part2(input):